 - Add the juice of the lemons and the sugar and mix together

-- Add the eggs and egg yolk and whisk until thoroughly combined
+- Mix in the eggs and egg yolk and whisk until thoroughly combined

-- Add the butter, cut into small pieces
+- Cut the butter into small pieces and add

 - Heat a large saucepan of water to simmering level and place the bowl over it to heat, stirring the mixture